 Property disputes are a common source of legal issues for Pennsylvania property owners.
 Whether it’s trees on a property line or general maintenance that has not been done, these disputes can cause major headaches.

 While it’s best for these types of issues to be settled outside of court, you still need legal representation by a trusted real estate attorney.
+That’s where Mazzoni Karam Petorak & Valvano comes in.
+Our team of real estate lawyers has extensive knowledge of Pennsylvania’s real estate laws, ensuring that your property dispute is settled in a timely manner.

 The Doctrine of Consentable Lines